-Predictive Oncology (NASDAQ: POAI) is a knowledge-driven precision medicine company focused on applying data and artificial intelligence (AI) to personalized medicine and drug discovery.
-The company applies its smart tumor profiling and AI platform to extensive genomic and biomarker patient data sets to build predictive models of tumor drug response to improve clinical outcomes for the cancer patients of today and tomorrow.
-The company has several tools that support its mission of bringing precision medicine to the treatment of cancer.
+Predictive Oncology (NASDAQ: POAI) is focused on the use of data and artificial intelligence (AI) to develop personalized cancer therapies, which can lead to more effective treatments and improved patient outcomes.
+The company has several tools that support its mission of bringing precision medicine to the diagnosis of cancer.

 Through its subsidiaries, Predictive Oncology’s portfolio of assets includes the following:

 - A database of clinically validated historical and outcome data from patient tumors

 - An in-house Clinical Laboratory Improvement Amendments (CLIA)-certified lab

 - An in-house bioinformatics artificial intelligence (AI) platform

 - A new computerized approach growing tumors in the lab to rapidly develop patient specific treatment options

 - An FDA-approved fluid collection and disposal system